rickosborne/cascades/md/18-2-8-daybreak.md

 I turned to see exactly what I knew I was going to see.

 Row 27 was gone.
-The woman in her green coat that clashed with her red blouse.
+The woman in her bright green coat that clashed with her dark red blouse.
 The father and son who had just been talking about their plans to drive down to Key West.
 The coat closet was gone, only some loose flaps of metal and fabric hanging where it had connected to the ceiling.